ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 ```

 ### 1.4 Basic app setup
-Now we are ready to make some basic setup for our application.
+Now we are ready to make a basic setup for our application.
 It will consist of index.html
 file and app.js.
 Let's add **./dist** directory and add **index.html** there:
 ```html
 <!DOCTYPE html>